open-horizon/SDO-support/README.md

 Edge devices built with [Intel SDO](https://software.intel.com/en-us/secure-device-onboard) (Secure Device Onboard) can be added to an Open Horizon instance by simply importing their associated ownership vouchers and then powering on the devices.

-The software in this git repository makes it easy to use SDO-enabled edge devices with Open Horizon.
+The software in this git repository provides integration between SDO and Open Horizon, making it easy to use SDO-enabled edge devices with Horizon.
 The Horizon SDO support consists of these components:

-1. A consolidated docker image of all of the [SDO](https://software.intel.com/en-us/secure-device-onboard) "owner" services (those that run as peers to the Horizon management hub).
-It also includes a small REST API that enables remote configuration of the SDO OCS owner service.
+1. A consolidated docker image of all of the SDO "owner" services (those that run on the Horizon management hub).
+1. An SDO rendezvous server (RV) that is the first service that booting SDO-enabled devices contact.
+The rendezvous server redirects the device to the correct Horizon instance for configuration.
-1. A script called `generate-key-pair.sh` to automate the process of creating private keys, certificates, and public keys so each tenant is able to import and use their key pairs.
+1. A script called `generate-key-pair.sh` to automate the process of creating private keys, certificates, and public keys so each tenant is able to import and use their own key pairs so that they can securely use SDO.
-1. An `hzn` sub-command to import one or more ownership vouchers into a horizon instance.
-(An ownership voucher is a file that the device manufacturer gives to the purchaser along with the physical device.)
+1. An `hzn voucher` sub-command to import one or more ownership vouchers into a horizon instance.
+(An ownership voucher is a file that the device manufacturer gives to the purchaser (owner) along with the physical device.)
-1. A sample script called `simulate-mfg.sh` to run the SDO manufacturing components (SCT - Supply Chain Tools) on a test VM device to initialize it with SDO, create the voucher, and extend it to the customer/owner.
-This script performs the same steps that a real SDO-enabled device manufacturer would.
+1. A sample script called `simulate-mfg.sh` to run the SDO-enabling steps on a VM "device" that a device manufacturer would run on a physical device.
+This enables you to try out the SDO process with your Horizon instance before purchasing SDO-enabled devices.
-1. A script called `owner-boot-device` that initiates the same SDO booting process on a test VM device that runs on a physical SDO-enabled device when it boots.
+1. A script called `owner-boot-device` that performs the second half of using a simulated VM "device" by initiating the same SDO booting process on the VM that runs on a physical SDO-enabled device when it boots.

 ## <a name="use-sdo"></a>Using the SDO Support